haproxy/haproxy/doc/lua-api/index.rst

     http-request lua.hello-world
 ..

-  A second example using aruments
+  A second example using arguments

 .. code-block:: lua